 There will be no exemptions from final exams for grades 9, 10, 11.
 However, exemptions will be granted to seniors who have maintained an average of 90 or above for the class.

 Please note: Student enrolled in UCONN ECE courses are required to take the final exam.

-Courses are identified by a three-digit number followed by two digits: 00, 04, 06, or 08.
-These numbers are also used to determine weight differentials and grade point averages using the following formula.
-Grades in courses ending in 08 will be weighted and multiplied by a factor of 1.08 (Advanced Placement and College Courses).
-Grades in courses ending in 06 will be weighted and multiplied by a factor of 1.06 (Honors Courses).
-Grades in courses ending in 04 will be weighted and multiplied by a factor of 1.04 (College Preparatory courses).
+The last two digits of a course number (00, 04, 06, or 08) are used to determine weight differentials and grade point averages using the following formula.
+For cumulative GPA and ranking only, grades in courses ending in 08 will be weighted and multiplied by a factor of 1.08; grades in courses ending in 06 will be weighted and multiplied by a factor of 1.06 and grades in courses ending in 04 will be weighted and multiplied by a factor of 1.04.

-Rank in class is based upon weighted grade averages.
-Class rank and academic average are available at the end of the junior year and the end of the first semester of the senior year.
-The students who rank number one and number two at the end of the first semester of the senior year earn the rank of valedictorian and salutatorian if they have been students of Torrington High School for a minimum of two and one-half years.
+The students who rank number one and number two at the end of the first semester of the senior year earn the rank of valedictorian and salutatorian if they have been students at Torrington High School for a minimum of two and one-half years.

-Students whose grades are incomplete will receive an "I" on their report cards.
-Teachers will notify students of the date by which these incompletes must be resolved.
-A period of ten school days from the close of the marking period is considered the maximum time for resolving incompletes unless extreme and unusual student circumstances exist.
-Any deviation from this ten school day period needs approval of the Principal in writing.
+In special circumstances, students whose grades are incomplete will receive an "I" on their report cards.
+A period of ten (10) school days is considered the maximum time for resolving incompletes unless extreme and unusual student circumstances exist.
 If work is not accomplished by the cutoff date, the students grade will be computed without benefit of those assignments.